oonisim/gopigo3/Readme.md

 <img src="./images/gopigo3.png">

-### Architecture
+## Architecture

-The device communicates with the controller via AWS IoT Core using the MQTT protocol to control the movements.
+The device communicates with the controller via AWS IoT Core using the MQTT protocol.
 <img src="./images/AWS_IoT.png">

-### Object detection
+## Object detection
 The device streams the video from the camera via HTTP (Currently the stream is not via MQTT) using [Motion](https://motion-project.github.io/).
 Using [Yolo v3](https://pjreddie.com/media/files/papers/YOLOv3.pdf), object detection can be run on the controller side.

 * [How to implement a YOLO (v3) object detector from scratch in PyTorch: Part 1](https://blog.paperspace.com/how-to-implement-a-yolo-object-detector-in-pytorch/)